clayne/Mutagen.Bethesda.FormKeys/README.md

 Mutagen.Bethesda.FormKeys.Generator.exe generate -g SkyrimSE -p path/To/Your/Mod.esp
 ```

 This should output a `.cs` file of all the located EDID -> FormKey mappings found in that mod.
-You can then add that class to any project you wish to access the custom mappings from.
+You can then add the resulting `Output/` folder to any project you wish to access the custom mappings from.